jetbrains-academy/refactoring-java-course/MovingCode/WhatArePullUpAndPushDownRefactorings/ApplyPullUpRefactoringPractice/task.md

 ### Task

 In this task, there are three files:
-- `Animal` - base interface for different animal types, it contains several methods.
+- `Animal` - the base interface for different animal types, it contains several methods.
 - `Cat` - represents a cat and implements the Animal interface.
 - `Dog` - represents a dog and implements the Animal interface.

-Take a look at the `Cat` and `Dog` classes and identify one method and properties that are not specific to animal type and move them to the base interface `Animal` using the Pull Up refactoring.
+Take a look at the `Cat` and `Dog` classes and identify any methods and properties that are not specific to animal type.
+Move them to the base interface `Animal` by using the Pull Up refactoring.

 ### Hints